kavonrtep/dante/README.md

 * fasta files of domains nucleotide sequences for individual transposons lineages
 * txt file of domains counts extracted for individual lineages
+* GFF3 file of domains nucleotide sequences for individual transposons lineages

 **- For GALAXY usage all concatenated in a single fasta file**